StormCreative/frontend-styleguide/css.md

 ```

 When nesting our CSS it is important that we only nest what is relevant to a class.
 If a style (class) is used again across the site but not directly within a class then we shouldn't nest this as every level deeper we go the styling becomes more specific.

-#### Imports

-Earlier we looked at creating our import files, once we have added our CSS styling to the file we can go about including these styles within our main stylesheet.
-To import a file into the main sheet we simple add this line of code `@import "folder-name/file-name";`.

 #### Layout